nicholassm/disruptor-rs/README.md

 # Roadmap

-1. Support for setting thread affinity on event processor threads.
+1. Support for batch publication.
-2. Support for batch publication.
+2. Verify correctness with Miri.
 3. Write benchmarks comparing this library to e.g. Crossbeam and the standard Rust channels.
 4. Support for multiple consumers/event processor threads including interdependencies.